 County hereby notifies Contractor that County's Unlawful Discrimination Ordinance (Article XIII of Chapter 2 of the Santa Barbara County Code) applies to this Agreement and is incorporated herein by this reference with the same force and effect as if the ordinance were specifically set out herein and Contractor agrees to comply with said ordinance.
-Contractor shall also comply with the nondiscrimination provisions set forth in EXHIBIT A - Statement of Work to this Agreement.
+Contractor shall also comply with the nondiscrimination provisions set forth in EXHIBIT A-1 - General Provisions: MHS to this Agreement.